When your County has been included in a Disaster Declaration

 Hurricanes can inundate Southwest Florida with millions of tons of debris, including normal household garbage, household chemical waste, appliances, construction / demolition, and yard debris.
 Segregating this debris is critical in assisting in the recovery efforts for your community.

 To help ensure that debris is collected in the most efficient, safe, and timely manner, we recommend that you follow these simple guidelines when clearing debris from your property after the next big storm hits.
+Businesses and owners of vacant lots are required to make their own arrangements for debris clean-up.

-Normal Household Garbage is deﬁned as:
+Normal Household Garbage

-Yard Debris (Yard Trash) is deﬁned as:
+Yard Debris (Yard Trash)

 Vegetative matter including shrubs, palm fronds, tree trimmings, grass clippings, bushes, leaves, twigs or cut up tree branches.
+Small quantities should be prepared the same as for weekly collection, in containers, bags, or bundles of less than 50 pounds.
+Large quantities of vegetative storm debris can be piled at the curb for mechanical collection.

-Construction/Demolition Debris (C&D) is deﬁned as:
+Construction/Demolition Debris (C&D)

-Materials directly relating to construction or demolition of buildings, such as cement, glass, drywall insulation, concrete block, etc.
+Materials directly relating to construction or demolition of buildings, such as cement, glass, drywall, insulation, concrete block, etc.

 Large discarded appliances including refrigerators, ranges, washing machines, clothes dryers, water heaters, freezers, microwave ovens, and air conditioners.
 All items must be empty of all contents.
+Refrigerators and freezers containing food waste or other rotting wastes will not be collected.

 DO NOT MIX ANY OF THE ABOVE MATERIALS